wp-plugins/add-to-any/README.txt

 The WordPress sharing plugin to help people **share**, **bookmark**, and **email** your posts and pages using any service, such as Facebook, Twitter, Pinterest, Google, Reddit, Tumblr, StumbleUpon, LinkedIn, and well over 100 more sharing and social bookmarking sites.

+<a href="http://www.addtoany.com/" title="Sharing buttons">Share Buttons</a> (demo)

-Social **share icons** let you optimize your blog posts & pages for specific social sites.
+Social share icons let you optimize your blog posts & pages for specific social sites.
 Choose from over 100 individual services.

-<a href="http://www.addtoany.com/" title="Sharing buttons">Share Buttons</a> (demo)

-3rd party buttons include the **Facebook Like Button**, **Twitter Tweet Button**, **Pinterest Pin It Button**, **Google+ Share Button** and **Google +1 Button**.
+Additional 3rd party buttons include the Facebook Like Button, Twitter Tweet Button, Pinterest Pin It Button, Google+ Share Button and Google +1 Button.

 This sharing plugin lets you customize the AddToAny universal Smart Menu, which places the services visitors use at the top of the menu based on each visitor's usage.
 The Email tab makes it easy to share via Google Gmail, Yahoo!
 Mail, Outlook.com (Hotmail), AOL Mail, and any other web-based emailer or desktop program.

 * **New**: Large vector sharing buttons!
 * SVG sharing icons for the most popular services (and more to come)